-Processing begins in two anaerobic digesters that provide a warm oxygen-free environment in which the natural decay process is accelerated, some of the harmful bacteria are neutralized, and odors are reduced.
+Processing begins in three anaerobic digesters that provide a warm oxygen-free environment in which the natural decay process is accelerated, some of the harmful bacteria are neutralized, and odors are reduced.
 This process takes 20 to 30 days to complete.

 The next step is to dewater the solids.
 As much as 75 percent of the remaining water is removed.
-Called “centrate”, this liquid is returned to Tapia to again be run through the treatment process.
-The remaining solids form a dense “cake”, which is mixed with ground wood chips or sawdust.
+Called “centrate," this liquid is returned to Tapia to again be run through the treatment process.
+The remaining solids form a dense “cake," which is mixed with ground wood chips or sawdust.
 The added texture helps air flow through the product and allows the composting process to take place.

 Using in-vessel composting, the mixture is mechanically “churned” and moved along bays.
 During this period, helpful microbes feed on organic materials in the mix, raising the temperature to about 130oF.
 The heat stabilizes the material and further neutralizes potentially harmful bacteria which remain, while maintaining the right temperature for beneficial, “composting” microbes to do their work.
 Air is blown through the mixture to keep it from overheating and to provide oxygen to the microbes.

 It takes 21 days for the mixture to travel the length of the processing bays.
 Automated equipment stirs the mixture and moves it along.
 By the time it reaches the end, it has become a light and consistently textured compost.
 The mixture is allowed to “cure” for about 15 more days, at which time it is ready for distribution.